How To Cure IBS In One Day (9 most effective strategies)

-- If you are below 12 years.
+- If you are under 12 years old.

 - If you have a medical condition called megacolon.

-For more information check these resources:
+For more information, check these resources:

-(7) Over the counter drugs for IBS-Diarrhea: Imodium
+(7) Over-the-Counter Drugs for IBS-Diarrhea: Imodium

-How Imodium works
+How Imodium Works

 - It increases the absorption of fluid and nutrients from your intestine into the blood.

-- It prevents the secretion of fluids into your intestinal lumen thus preventing the formation of loose stools.
+- It prevents the secretion of fluids into your intestinal lumen, thus preventing the formation of loose stools.

-When to take Imodium:
+When to Take Imodium

-- You can take Imodium if you have IBS diarrhea with or without abdominal pain.
+You can take Imodium if you have IBS diarrhea with or without abdominal pain.
 Imodium is also beneficial if you have a mixed type of IBS with constipation alternating with diarrhea.